bengrunfeld/study-notes/redux.md

 **Composing** means using the return value of one function as the argument for another function, which itself returns a value.

-So if you have a reducer that adds a spinner boolean to indicate if the spinner should be turned on, and another reducer that *indicates* that a url fetch is in process from the server, the fetching reducer could also turn on the spinner but simply calling the spinner reducer.
+So if you have a reducer that adds a spinner boolean to indicate if the spinner should be turned on, and another reducer that *indicates* that a url fetch is in process from the server, the fetching reducer could also turn on the spinner by simply calling the spinner reducer.
 E.g.

 	action = {
 		type: C.ADD,